-The DAU for the Northern San Luis Valley pronghorn herd is in south-central Colorado, on the north side of the San Luis Valley (SLV).
-It comprises GMUs 68, 79, 82, 681, 682, and 791 (Figure 2).
-The continental divide bounds the DAU on the northern and northwestern side, the Sangre de Cristo Mountains on the eastern side, and highway 160 and the Costilla-Alamosa County line on the southern side.
-PH-14 is approximately 3,225 square miles in size, of which the pronghorn range (summer and winter) comprises approximately 1,517 square miles (or 47%).
-It encompasses portions of Alamosa, Mineral, Rio Grande, and Saguache counties.
-Rarely has anyone found pronghorn in the Mineral County portion of the DAU.
-The primary drainages in the area are the Carnero Creek, Rio Grande River, Russel Creek, Saguache Creek, and San Luis Creek.
+The DAU for the Southern San Luis Valley pronghorn herd is in south-central Colorado, on the south side of the San Luis Valley (SLV).
+It comprises GMUs 80, 81, and 83 (Figure 2).
+The continental divide bounds the DAU on the western side, the Sangre de Cristo and Culebra Mountains on the eastern side, highway 160 and the Costilla-Alamosa County line on the northern side, and the Colorado-New Mexico state line on the southern side.
+PH-16 DAU is approximately 3,351 square miles in size, of which the pronghorn range (summer and winter) comprises approximately 1,315 square miles (or 39%).
+It encompasses portions of Alamosa, Archuleta, Conejos, Costilla, Mineral, and Rio Grande counties.
+No pronghorn are currently located in Archuleta or Mineral counties.
+However, there are historical reports of pronghorn in the Mineral County portion.
+The primary drainages in the area are the Alamosa River, Conejos River, La Jara Creek, and Rio Grande River.

 Figure 2.
-Geographical boundaries with landownership for DAU PH-14 (GMUs 68, 79, 82, 681, 682, and 791) in southwestern Colorado.
+Geographical boundaries with landownership for DAU PH-16 (GMUs 80.
+81, and 83) in southwestern Colorado.